Reducing deaths of seabirds

-Protected species risk management plans (PSRMPs) are developed on a vessel-specific basis.
-They set out the actions a vessel’s skipper and crew will take to reduce the risk posed to seabirds (and other protected species) by the vessel’s operations.
-To date, PSRMPs, or related documents, have been developed for all vessels in the following fleets:
+Protected species risk management plans (PSRMPs) are developed for each vessel.
+They describe what the skipper and crew will do to reduce risks to seabirds and other protected species.
+PSRMPs and related documents have been developed for:

 The role of research

-The Aquatic environment and biodiversity annual review (AEBAR) provides a summary of capture information and resulting analyses.
+The Aquatic environment and biodiversity annual review summarises all the information on seabirds and fishing.